 Keep Looking at Your Photographer

-For a corporate head shot you need to be looking at the camera.
+For corporate head shots you need to be looking at the camera.
 When there are other people in the room making funny comments they might distract you.

 Try to ignore them and keep looking at your photographer.